 There are no laws in the UAE specifically addressing the issue of waiver of sovereign immunity.
-The UAE Court's may consider a variety of factors, including public policy issues, before accepting jurisdiction in a case involving a foreign sovereign government or government entity.
+The UAE Courts may consider a variety of factors, including public policy issues, before accepting jurisdiction in a case involving a foreign sovereign government or government entity.
 Insofar as the Federal and local governments of the UAE are concerned, the Civil Procedures Law contains a prohibition on the seizure of "public property" belonging to the UAE Federal Government or the governments of any of the individual Emirates to satisfy a judgment debt.

 Some Emirates may also require the written consent and approval of the respective Emirate's Ruler's court or legal department is obtained prior to the filing of a claim against an Emirate's Ruler, government, or government entity.
 For example, in the Emirate of Dubai, the Dubai Government Lawsuits Law (Dubai Law No. 3 of 1996, as amended) requires the prior approval of the Ruler of Dubai before filing a lawsuit against the Ruler or a Dubai Government entity.
-Failing the approval, the claim will not be accepted at the court.
+Article 3bis explicitly states that no debt or financial obligation against the Ruler or the Government may be collected by means of detainment, public auction sale or possession by any other legal procedures of the properties and assets of the Ruler or of the Government whether such debt or financial obligation has received a final and conclusive judgment or not.
 The requests for such approvals must be made to the Dubai Government's legal department.